Party for Socialism and Liberation | |

 ---|

-The PSL describes its primary goal as the revolutionary overthrow of capitalism and the institution of socialism, stating:[21]
+PSL describes its primary goal as the revolutionary overthrow of capitalism and the institution of state socialism as a transitionary stage toward a communist society, stating that "humanity today has only two choices: an increasingly destructive capitalism, or socialism".[6]

 PSL has fielded electoral candidates for local, state, and federal offices.
 PSL candidates usually run as independent candidates or as third party candidates, such as with the Peace and Freedom Party or the Green Party.